michaelzenz/UCI_EECS22L_P2/README.txt

 --------------
 *Robust chat GUI
 *View contact list on sidebar of chat
-*Messages from contacts and strangers are in separate tabs *Chat threads are housed in separate tabs that can be opened and closed *Challenge other users to Chess with Robust GUI
+*Messages from contacts and strangers are in separate pages *Chat threads are housed in separate pages that can be opened and closed *Challenge other users to Chess with Robust GUI
-*Chess challenges can be declined
-*Undo move feature on online chess
+*Chess challenges can be declined and peice color chan be chosen *Undo move feature on online chess
 *Offline chess suite